rsinger86/django-lifecycle/README.md

-## Intro
+# Overview

 This project provides a `@hook` decorator as well as a base model or mixin to add lifecycle hooks to your Django models.
-Django's built-in approach to offering lifecycle hooks is [Signals](https://docs.djangoproject.com/en/2.0/topics/signals/), however in the projects I've worked on, my teams often find that Signals introduce unnesseary indirection and are at odds with Django's "fat models" approach to including related logic in the model class itself*.
+Django's built-in approach to offering lifecycle hooks is [Signals](https://docs.djangoproject.com/en/2.0/topics/signals/).
+However, in the projects I've worked on, my team often finds that Signals introduce unnesseary indirection and are at odds with Django's "fat models" approach of including related logic in the model class itself*.

 In short, you can write model code that looks like this:

 ```
 from django_lifecycle import LifecycleModel, hook

 class UserAccount(LifecycleModel):
     username = models.CharField(max_length=100)